-After sending their application to entry level jobs, candidates often face a series of reasoning tests designed to evaluate their problem-solving skills, analytical abilities, and critical thinking.
+After sending their application to entry level jobs, engineering job candidates often face a series of reasoning tests designed to evaluate their problem-solving skills, analytical abilities, and critical thinking.
 These tests are crucial in the hiring process as they help employers identify individuals who possess the technical and cognitive capabilities necessary for engineering roles.
 Understanding the most common types of reasoning tests and how to prepare for them can significantly enhance your chances of success.
 This guide will explore numerical, logic-based, and verbal reasoning tests, and provide practical tips for effective preparation.

 A numerical reasoning test evaluates a candidate’s ability to understand and work with numerical data through a variety of problems.
 These tests typically involve basic arithmetic, percentages, ratios, fractions, and decimals, as well as interpreting data from graphs, charts, and tables.
 Candidates also solve word problems, identify sequences and patterns, and make estimations and approximations.